Salsabeel95/Storefront-Backend-project/README.md

 create user [user name] with encrypted password '[your password]';
 grant all privileges on database [database name] to [user name];
 ```
-> Note: For more details check [this](https://linuxhint.com/connect-to-postgresql-database-command-line-windows/)
+> Note: Database defualt port is 5432 but you can change it in `src/utilities/config.ts`.
+For more details about postgres check [this](https://linuxhint.com/connect-to-postgresql-database-command-line-windows/)

 ### 4.Setting up database tables and structure with migration in development enviroment

 ```